 If you are considering a divorce in South Carolina, where do you begin?
 Laws can vary significantly from one state to the next.
 You will want to understand the criteria for filing, residency requirements, your options for grounds and how they can affect your settlement outcome, and the legal procedures and steps involved.

-What are the Residency Requirements for Seeking a Divorce in South Carolina?
+What Are the Residency Requirements for Seeking a Divorce in South Carolina?

 - If both you and your spouse live in South Carolina, either spouse can file for divorce after living there for at least three months.